Prag8855/aab/content/guides/german-health-insurance.md

 - **You pay, then you get reimbursed**
     When you go to the doctor, you pay for it, and your health insurance reimburses you later.
 This is more effort and more paperwork.
 You also need enough money to pay for your medical bills, even if you get reimbursed later.
 - **It does not adjust to your income**
     If your income changes, your health insurance costs the same.
-This is a problem if you have a bad year.
+For example, if you [lose your job](/guides/losing-your-job), your business fails or you retire, your health insurance does not get cheaper.
 Public health insurance is a much safer option, because the cost is proportional to your income.
 - **They can reject you**
     If you have serious health problems, they reject you.
 If you had psychotherapy, they usually reject you.
 If you have problems like AIDS, severe asthma, diabetes or obesity, they could also reject you, or charge a lot more.
 If you have pre-existing health problems, public health insurance might be your only option.[^6]
 - **You can be stuck with private**
     It's hard to switch from private to public health insurance.
 You can be stuck with an expensive health insurance, and have no way to switch to public.
+You can sometimes switch to a cheaper private health insurance.[^72]

 ### What private insurance covers